CsatiZoltan/t8code-wiki/Testing-with-GoogleTest.md

 The test should not print an output apart from error-messages of failing tests.
 Other messages should only print a message in debug configuration.
 Use the command `t8_debugf` to print such messages.

 ## Assertions and expectations
 Various checks can be applied to the code.
 There are assertions and expectations.
 The expectations are called by `EXPECT_*`.
-If an expectation will fail, the current test (or function) will not be aborted.
+If an expectation fails, the current test (or function) will not be aborted.
 By using an assertion, which is called by `ASSERT_*`, a test (or a function) will abort directly.
 Note that if a function will be aborted, that the test will not be aborted.
 It is not possible to use assertions in functions, that have a return value.

 The rule of thumb should be: Use `EXPECT_*` whenever possible.
 Use `ASSERT_*` only if the test cannot continue if the asserted part fails.